Guess who's the bad guy.

 Another common pairing is red versus blue (though they are commonly used in grey vs. gray

-engagements) where the hero is blue and the villain is red (as this probably results from the "good" American and "evil" British colors during the US War of Independence note
+engagements) where the hero is blue and the villain is red (this may partly result from the "good" American and "evil" British colors during the US War of Independence note

 ; even more Unfortunate Implications may result